semihucann/hairdressers/docs/source/user/member4.rst

    :scale: 50 %
    :alt: blog

+Posts Part
+List of the posts.

+- If post belongs to current user, post can be deleted via delete button
+- If there is current user in the system, posts can be liked or disliked yet if there is not, it will direct to signin page
+- Like-Dislike system works as a counter, increases or decreases by the clicks.

+Comments Part
+List of the comments for each post.

+- If comment belongs to current user, comment can be deleted via delete button
+- If there is current user in the system, comments can be liked or disliked yet if there is not, it will direct to signin page
+- Like-Dislike system works as a counter, increases or decreases by the clicks.

 Newpost Page
 ------------

 Newpost page is the page where users enter new posts.

-A user should select subject of the post, enter title of the post and content of the post.
+A user should ;
+     - select subject of the post
+     - enter title of the post
+     - enter content of the post

 .. figure:: pictures/newpostpage1.PNG
    :scale: 70 %